vshaweddy/ios-guided-project-swift-objc-interoperability-starter/README.md

 # Swift and Objective-C Interoperability

+## Part 1: Basic Interoperability

 1. Create a new Swift Xcode Project (Single View iOS App)
-    1. Name it: "Contacts-Hybrid"
+2. Name it: "Contacts-Hybrid"
+3. You will add both Swift and Objective-C code to it

+## Part 2: Legacy Objective-C Apps and Swift

+1. Open the existing "Starwars-Hybrid" Objective-C Xcode Project (Single View iOS App)
 2. You will add both Swift and Objective-C code to it
-2. Open the existing "Starwars-Hybrid" Objective-C Xcode Project (Single View iOS App)
-    1. You will add both Swift and Objective-C code to it